ravilach/drone-harness-trigger/README.md

 how a [Webhook Trigger in Harness](https://docs.harness.io/article/xerirloz9a-add-a-trigger-2#payload_and_event_type_matrix) is created.

-## Usuage
+## Usage
-The usuage can follow the [example snippet](https://github.com/ravilach/drone-harness-trigger/blob/master/plug-in-snippet.yaml).
+The usage can follow the [example snippet](https://github.com/ravilach/drone-harness-trigger/blob/master/plug-in-snippet.yaml).
 Make sure to replace the values with yours.
 For sensitive
 IDs, will leverage the Harness CI / Drone secrets manager.

 ```